super7ramp/croiseur/crosswords-gui/crosswords-gui-control/README.md

-## gui-controls
+## crosswords-gui-control

-`gui-controls` provides a collection of JavaFX graphical components related to crosswords.
+`crosswords-gui-control` provides a collection of JavaFX graphical components related to crosswords.